stock photo of a stack of newspapers

 Messaging Guidance

-• The Global Gag Rule builds on a history of deadly anti-choice policy that hurts people around the world.
-The Helms Amendment prevents any U.S. foreign assistance dollars from directly paying for abortion; the Global Gag Rule goes further, and prevents clinics that receive U.S. aid from counseling about, providing referrals for, or performing abortions at any time, even if they use non-U.S. dollars for these services.
+• The Helms Amendment prevents any U.S. foreign assistance from directly paying for abortion; the Global Gag Rule goes further, and prevents clinics that receive U.S. aid from counseling about, giving referrals for, or providing abortion services at any time, even if they use non-U.S. funding for these services.
+International organizations are also prohibited under the Global Gag Rule from advocating for more liberal abortion laws in their own countries.

 The Global Gag Rule and the Helms Amendment increase unsafe abortion.